 - Place the invite on your family’s pillows as a late night movie night surprise.
 Have them bring their pillow and blankets and meet you in the family room.

-- Pin the invite onto the family bulletin board so everyone can anticipate what’s coming, and be on their best behavior!
+- Pin the invite onto the family bulletin board so everyone can anticipate what’s coming!

 - Tape an invite to a neighbors front door inviting them over for a fun get-together.